fsalv/ClusterWay/README.md

 <br/>

 ## Citation
-If you enjoyed this repository and you want to cite our work, you can refer to the arXiv version of the paper [here] (https://doi.org/10.48550/arXiv.2206.11623).
+If you enjoyed this repository and you want to cite our work, you can refer to the arXiv version of the paper [here](https://doi.org/10.48550/arXiv.2206.11623).

 ```
 @article{salvetti2022waypoint,